 Amaretto Butter Glaze

-During the last 5-10 minutes of baking, make the glaze for the Amaretto Pound Cake.
+During the last 5-10 minutes of baking, make the glaze for the cake.
 Note that this glaze is not going to be poured over the top of the cake, but rather allowed to seep in through holes poked into the bottom of the cake.

 To start, add butter, sugar, amaretto, and water to a small saucepan over medium heat.
 Whisk mixture while bringing to a low simmer.
 Reduce heat and continue whisking mixture for about 3 minutes.
 Turn off heat.